-A variety of prairie maintenance activities have been completed throughout 2010.
-Control of noxious weeds such as Sericea lespedeza and Robinia pseudoacacia continued.
-Individual plants were spot-sprayed with herbicide as part of ongoing efforts to keep them from spreading throughout the prairie area.
+A variety of prairie maintenance activities were completed throughout 2011.
+Control of volunteer saplings and noxious weeds such as Sericea lespedeza and Robinia pseudoacacia continued.
+Individual trees and plants were spot-sprayed with herbicide as part of ongoing efforts to keep them from spreading throughout the prairie area.
 Although control efforts have resulted in significantly fewer numbers of plants in previous years, a slightly increased population was noted this year.
 It is thought that past and present prescribed burning activities stimulated the germination of dormant seed.
-Due to the limited quantity of dormant seed in the soil, the increased weed population is expected to be a short-term issue and will not likely be present in 2011.
+Due to the limited quantity of dormant seed in the soil, the increased weed population is expected to be a short-term issue and will not likely be present in 2012.

-Due to ample precipitation and maturing plant populations, 2009 was an effective growing season, producing a significant amount of plant litter that remained on the ground in the spring of 2010.
-On March 30, 2010, weather patterns, coupled with the large quantity of plant litter, resulted in ideal conditions for prescribed burning.
-Approximately 38 acres on the western side of the site were burned.
-Prescribed burning will boost plant growth, curtail woody species, and return nutrients to the soil.
-Improvement in plant density and species diversity has been observed in the burned areas
+Due to ample precipitation and maturing plant populations, 2010 was an effective growing season, producing a significant amount of plant litter that remained on the ground in the spring of 2011.
+Prescribed burning in the spring tends to boost plant growth, curtail woody species, and return nutrients to the soil, and improvement in plant density and species diversity was observed in burned areas several years ago.
+However, due to a very limited burning timeframe and wet conditions in the spring of 2011, no prescribed burn occurred in 2011.
+Future prescribed burns will be performed when conditions are favorable for controlled fires.

 In the 2006 annual inspection, erosion areas in the prairie were identified as needing to be monitored and evaluated to ensure that channels were not encroaching into the disposal cell buffer zone.
 In August 2007, Stoller site-reclamation specialists, representatives from MDNR, and other local prairie experts performed an erosion evaluation.
 The site prairie establishment history was discussed, and erosion channels were observed.
 This evaluation showed that erosion was typical for a newly reclaimed site and that vegetation was successfully establishing within the channels, which would allow erosion areas to repair naturally.
-In response to this evaluation, a Stoller Geographic Information System specialist prepared a detailed map of all erosion areas by walking the site with a global positioning system (GPS) unit.
-A similar map was produced in 2008, 2009, and 2010 to track the progress of erosion repair.
-An erosion map is also scheduled to be prepared in 2011 to continue this tracking effort.
+In response to this evaluation, a Stoller Geographic Information System specialist prepared a detailed map of all erosion areas by walking the site with a Global Positioning System (GPS) unit.
+A similar map was produced each year to track the progress of erosion repair.
+An erosion map is also scheduled to be prepared in 2012 to continue this tracking effort.